timplay33/JAMStack-blog-site/src/blog/2023-07-17-simple-static-blog-with-11ty-decapcms-and-netlify.md

 ![image of the Terminal tap](/assets/blog/simple_static_blog_img2.png)

 Now we want to tell Node.js more about our project, with the package.json.
-To create this file type the following command in the Terminal.
+To create this file, type the following command in the Terminal.

 ```shell
 npm init -y
 ```

-We also need 11ty to be installed in our project. which is done with the command:
+We also need 11ty to be installed in our project.
+Which is done with the command:

 ```shell
 npm install @11ty/eleventy --save-dev